HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialButtonControl.md

 <br/>

 #### Allowed values
-- None,
+- None
-- Fade (Default),
+- Fade (Default)
-- Scale,
+- Scale
 - Custom
 <br/>

 ### Property AnimationParameter:
-This property is to set the parameter animation when the button is tapped.
+This property is to customize the animation when the button is tapped.
 <br/>

 ### Property ButtonCustomAnimation: